vaibhavkothari33/PaiseKaHisab/Readme.md

 6. **Submit a Pull Request:**
    - Go to the original repository and open a pull request from your branch to the main repository.

+### Contribution Guidelines

+- Please ensure your code is well-documented and follows best practices.
+- Ensure that all the features you add are fully responsive and work on mobile devices.
+- Run tests and verify that the existing functionality is not broken before submitting your pull request.

 I appreciate your contributions and will review your pull requests as soon as possible!